sveltejs/rfcs/text/0001-reactive-assignments.md

 ## Unresolved questions

-The major TODOs centre around `Store` and spread properties.
+The major TODO is how `Store` should evolve in this new world.